VasilGVasilev/InterviewPrep/general/strong-weak-static-dynamic.md

 Strong and static - Typescript
 Strong and dynamic - C
-Weak and static - Pyhton
+Weak and static - Python
 Weak and dynamic - Javascript

 A dynamic language can redefine variables: